Flying with Toddlers: From Security Lines to Activity Bags

 Dry-erase fun (reusable + compact)

-A small dry-erase board turns the tray table into an activity station.
+A small dry-erase board lets you transform the tray table into an activity center.
 Drawing, tic-tac-toe, snowman are all fun and easy distractions, and because the dry-erase board is reusable, this one item can keep kids busy for a long time.
 Pair it with clickable dry-erase markers so you’re not dealing with lost caps.

 Card games (the underrated MVP)

-Card games are perfect for flights, and they’re small enough to fit into even the fullest backpack.
+Card games are perfect for flights, and they’re small enough to fit into an already full backpack.
 A basic deck works for older kids, and classic kid card games (like Uno/Go Fish style) are great for younger ones.
 Matching games like Memory are good for kids who aren’t quite old enough to handle more complex card game rules.
 Pro tip: stash decks in a zipper pouch so cards don’t migrate under seats or look for travel-friendly packaging, like this Uno set that comes in a reusable tin.

 These are a win because the marker only works on the book pages, so you don’t end up with ink on clothes or seats.
 If your child loves a specific character, like Bluey, choosing a themed version makes it feel extra exciting.
 Melissa + Doug Water Wow and Sticker Wow activity books also work and are a lot of fun!